Wednesday, April 1, 2009

 Back to the topic.

-amateur when it comes to makeup and I am just an advance version of what she is, i am still learning bits and bits here and there and i pass my wisdom on to her until she gets the hang of it.
+My sister is an amateur when it comes to makeup and I am just an advance version of what she is, i am still learning bits and bits here and there and i pass my wisdom on to her until she gets the hang of it.

-I've always admired makeup, but i just never knew how to put it on and whenever i applied makeup i would do so to the best of my ability and effort.
+My old roommate, Kayla, was a makeup junkie and she loved to use me as her template and i always loved the outcome, it really takes talent (love and dedication) to put makeup on another person; kudos to all you makeup artists out there!
+Before i met Kayla I've always admired makeup, but i just never knew how to put it on and whenever i applied makeup i would do so to the best of my ability and effort.
 I was also inspired by 2 of my beautiful and talented second cousins Jasmine and Kaycee who both love makeup, I will get their permission to post their names on my blog soon.
 Currently i am unemployed, I like to think of myself as a tight budget and bargain shopper, i tend to search the affordable makeup while making note of the quality of the makeup (after all it's usually about quality, not quantity).
 I also didn't have the right tools (i still don't) i was a finger applicator but now i have a few brushes and i try to work with what i have.
 I don't wear makeup on a daily basis, like all natural things in life i believe my skin has to breathe and i want to keep my natural beauty intact.

 So, yesterday, my sister and i headed to Ulta to replace our old (some really old) makeup.
 We like watching TLC's "What not to Wear" and love seeing the makeup bit with Carmindy, we admire her simple approach to bringing out natural beauty.
 We found the Carmindy line (affiliated with Sally Hansen Beauty products) and purchased her foundation, loose powder, and primer.
 I also made a new lip gloss purchase at Ulta: